-Since the operating mode of a node or system is dependent only on how it is configured, one can set up use profiles during which nodes shift from one operating mode to another dynamically based on the requirements of the system, sensory inputs, or under direct control of the application.
+Since the operating mode of a node or system is dependent only on how it is configured, one can set up use profiles during which nodes shift from one operating mode to another dynamically based on the requirements of the system, sensory inputs, zone or position of the node or under direct control of the application.
 In summary the four main operating modes are:

-- Fully meshed (with all or some neighbours); - Receive only (all or subset of neighbours); - · Transmit only; - Dormant (playing no role in the network).
+- 1. Fully meshed (with all or some neighbours); - 2.
+Receive only (all or subset of neighbours); - 3.
+Transmit only; - 4.
+Dormant (playing no role in the network).